Sickle Cell Disease

 What is Sickle Cell Disease?

-The main risk of Sickle Cell Disease is the potential for vascular constriction or occlusion, which may lead to subclinical infarction, acute stroke, and hemorrhage.
 Children before the age of 20 with SCD are particularly susceptible and are at high risk of developing ischemic stroke.
 Blood transfusion in these cases can help to reduce the risk of stroke significantly.

 How to use TCD for Sickle Cell Disease